 An air tank is built-in with an air compressor to actually store the air & release whenever needed.
 It provides the pressure into the air tools so that it can lead the force into the accessory or product you’re using.

 You may need different air compressors with different tank sizes for various purposes.
-Check out our best air compressor reviews to choose the air compressors with your expected tank size.
+Check out our air compressor under $500 reviews to choose the air compressors with your expected tank size.
 Although making the right use of the tank is far more important than your tank sizes.

 How Often To Drain Air Compressor Tank

 One of the most asked questions on our website is how often should I drain my air compressor tank.
 And people also asked that should they drain air compressor after every use?
 Some people reserve the unused air within the tank for later use, some people release it right after their job is done.
 You might think there’s actually no harm in reserving the air for a long time, but actually, there is!

 You might be wondering where does this moisture come from all of a sudden.
 As you know, water vapor is a significant part of air.
 So whenever you draw in air into the compressor, water vapor also goes in.
 The machine then compresses the air, as a result the vapor turns into water which remains in the tank.
 So that’s how the compressed air in the tank boosts the risk of rust formation.